zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 | **P-3** | Multi-hop navigation | Sequential β = 0→1→2; proper-time accumulation matches model; low heating |
 | **P-4** | Full-scale Aetherion vehicle | Controlled hops, hover, & translation; energy cost/jump ≤ 5 kJ |

 **In summary,** the new 3-D lattice demonstration, together with our 1-D and 2-D actuation and inertial-shielding results, cements RTM–Aetherion as a falsifiable, experimentally tractable theory of reactionless propulsion and multiverse branch-hopping.
-The next step is the physical realization of these parameter windows in analogue resonators and metamaterial cores—a journey that, once begun, promises to turn speculative “universe-hops” into laboratory reality.
+The next step is the physical realization of these parameter windows in analogue resonators and metamaterial cores, a journey that, once begun, promises to turn speculative “universe-hops” into laboratory reality.

 **Appendix A Materials & Fabrication: Engineering a Δα ≃ 0.5 Gradient**